SunstoneSharpTor/LonelyCube/README.md

 The game currently supports building on Linux and Windows using CMake and GCC.
-Download the repo, then navigate to the top-level folder in a command terminal and run the following commands to build the project:
+Download the repo, then navigate to the top-level folder in a terminal and run the following commands to build the
+project:

 ```sh
 cmake .